jooapa/KlinoffVault/README.md

 dotnet publish -r linux-x64 -c Release /p:PublishSingleFile=true
 ```

-Inside the shell, using hide will encrypt the folder and make it a .tdos file.
-You can then open it with the shell using `dotnet run -- file.tdos` and entering the password.
+Inside the shell, using hide will encrypt the folder and make it a .kv file.
+You can then open it with the shell using `dotnet run -- file.kv` and entering the password.

 ## Contributing